chanraerae/chanraerae/README.md

 but yeah,

-    If you're here for the easter egg hint here you go
+    If you're here for the easter egg hint, here you go
           +++++++++++++++++++++++++++++++++
+          Found the marker?
+Ace.
+          1.)
+Instruction
+          `sed -n 'n;p'` // next-line, printed

+          2.)
+Wisdom
           "Put meaning before motion.
           Let **words** guide you.
           Think **in** systems, not fragments.